jeffnyman/ludic-historian/articles/pc.md

 YOUR DISTANCE FROM PLAYER 4 IS 2.2 UNIT(S).
 ```

-Now, the first player is said to be 4.2 units away from the point I tried.
+Now the program indicates the first player is said to be 4.2 units away from the point I tried.
 I can thus draw a circle of radius 4.2 units away from `5,7`.

 hide-and-seek-play-003.jpg

-If the mathematical strategy holds, where the three circles intersect must be the exact location where that player “hides.”
-Here’s the output if I provide that intersection as my fourth guess:
+If the mathematical strategy holds, where the three circles intersect must be the exact location where that player "hides."
+Here's the output if I provide that intersection as my fourth guess:

 ```
 TURN NUMBER 4 , WHAT IS YOUR GUESS?